Things You Need to Know about DENIC's Domain Query

 In all other cases, DENIC will normally not provide any information.

-With the changes to the data output via its Domain Query lookup service, DENIC implements the provisions of the European General Data Protection Regulation (Regulation (EU) 2016/679) becoming applicable from 25 May 2018, which regulate the protection of natural persons with regard to the processing of personal data.
-These amendments were mainly determined by the principle of data economy.
+DENIC's Domain Query lookup service is compliant with the provisions of the European General Data Protection Regulation (Regulation (EU) 2016/679) applicable from 25 May 2018, which regulate the protection of natural persons with regard to the processing of personal data.
+The data output is driven by the principle of data economy.

-Those data relating to the technical contact and zone administrator (Tech-C, Zone-C) as well as to the administrative contact (Admin-C) previously output via the Domain Query are no longer recorded and consequently not displayed anymore.
+Those data relating to the technical contact and zone administrator (Tech-C, Zone-C) as well as to the administrative contact (Admin-C) formerly output via the Domain Query are not recorded and consequently not displayed anymore.

-The two contact points General Request and Abuse recorded in addition to the domain holder data are non-personalised.
+The two contact points General Request and Abuse that are recorded in addition to the domain holder data are non-personalised.
 They are under the registrar's responsibility.

 DENIC continues recording and publishing such technical data, including name server or DNS key information, that is needed to establish the functionality of the domain.